×

 The doctor places one or two tiny rubber bands around the internal haemorrhoid to cut off its circulation.
 The haemorrhoid shrinks and falls off within a week.
 Haemorrhoid banding can be uncomfortable and cause bleeding, which is rarely severe.

-The specialist injects a chemical solution into the haemorrhoid tissue to shrink it.
+The specialist injects a chemical solution into the hemorrhoid tissue to shrink it.
 While the injection causes little or no pain, it might be less effective than rubber band ligation.

 Coagulation (infrared, laser or bipolar)

 Coagulation techniques use laser or infrared light or heat.
-They cause slight, bleeding internal haemorrhoids to harden and wither.
+They cause slight, bleeding internal hemorrhoids to harden and wither.

-Warm baths can help soothe irritation from haemorrhoids.
-Using a sitz bath, a small plastic tub that fits over a toilet seat can immerse the affected area.
+Warm baths can help soothe irritation from hemorrhoids.
+A sitz bath, a small plastic tub that fits over a toilet seat, can immerse the affected area.
 Trying a warm or sitz bath for 20 minutes after each bowel movement and Adding Epsom salt to the tub can provide further relief.

 Applying ice packs or cold compresses to the anus can relieve swelling for 15 minutes at a time.
 For large, painful haemorrhoids, cold compresses can be highly effective.
 Make sure to wrap ice inside a cloth or paper towel.
 Never apply something frozen directly to your skin since this can harm or damage the skin.